Food recall role in consumer safety.

 • Remove affected products: Remove the recalled products from all supply chain distribution channels to eliminate the risk of consumption.

-• Conduct thorough investigations: Define what caused the issue in the first place and why you had to recall the product.
+• Conduct thorough investigations: Define what caused the issue in the first place and why the product was recalled.
 Take action to prevent the same problem from occurring in the future.

 Don’ts: